Updated July 1, 2023

 Overview Of Nmap

-On a high-level Nmap can be defined as a tool which can detect or diagnose the services which are running on a system connected to the Internet.
+On a high level, Nmap can be defined as a tool that can detect or diagnose the services which are running on a system connected to the Internet.
 Typically used by the Network admins to identify potential security flaws in their own network systems.
 It can also be used to automate many redundant tasks like monitoring service update schedule.

-To understand Nmap in a better way lets learn how does it scan or diagnose the Network system.
-Nmap sends raw IP packets in a very unique way to detects the hosts which are available on the network system.
-It can also detect the services which are being offered by these hosts, their operating system and a bunch of other characteristics.
+To understand Nmap in a better way, let us learn how it does scan or diagnose the Network system.
+Nmap sends raw IP packets in a unique way to detect the hosts available on the network system.
+It can also detect the services which are being offered by these hosts, their operating system, and a bunch of other characteristics.

 How does Nmap make working so easy?

 Nmap is very handy during the penetration testing of the Network system.
-Nmap not only provides the Network details but it also helps in determining the security flaws that exist in the system.
-Nmap is platform independent and can be run on many popular operating systems such as Linux, Windows, Mac, and BSD.
-It is very easy to use and comes with the command line interface and the graphical interface.
+Nmap not only provides the Network details but also helps in determining the security flaws that exist in the system.
+Nmap is platform-independent and can be run on many popular operating systems such as Linux, Windows, Mac, and BSD.
+It is very easy to use and comes with a command-line interface and the graphical interface.

 What can you do with the Nmap?

 Nmap is a very useful tool for Network scanning and auditing purpose.
 Let see what else we can do with the Nmap.

 - It can discover the host connected to the network.